-Children with INS who are resistant to steroids are at a high risk of sustaining complications and progressing to end-stage kidney failure.
+Children with INSwhoare resistant to steroids are at a high risk of sustaining complications and progressing to end-stage kidney failure.
 Presently, there are no validated markers available for diagnostic purposes of SRNS.
-The routine approach to diagnosing SRNS is to observe the outcome of a trial of a long-term prednisolone course, which is typically followed by an invasive kidney biopsy for Histopathological identification and prediction of treatment responsiveness and disease progression(17,18).
+The routine approach to diagnosing SRNS is to observe the outcome of a trial of a long-term prednisolone course, which is typically followed by an invasive kidney biopsy for histopathological identification, and prediction of treatment responsiveness and disease progression(17,18).

-This approach entails that individuals with SRNS are being exposed unnecessarily to high-dose steroid regimens, prompting the postponement of alternative and potentially more effective regimens. uNGAL levels have been remarked as a strong predictor of chronic kidney disease (CKD) progression (22,28).
-This study aimed to assess whether uNGAL can identify children with SRNS who are more susceptible to poor prognosis and at a higher risk of progression to CKD than those with the more benign SSNS.
+This approach entails that individuals with SRNS are being exposed unnecessarily to high-dose steroid regimens as well as prompting the postponement of administering alternative and potentially more effective regimens. uNGAL levels have been remarked as a strong predictor of chronic kidney disease (CKD) progression (22,28).
+This study aimed to assess whether uNGAL is capable of identifying children with SRNS who are more susceptible to poor prognosis and at a higher risk of progression to CKD than those with the more benign SSNS.

-The results revealed that uNGAL measurements were significantly higher in patients with SRNS than those with SSNS.
-Moreover, uNGAL showed a high discriminatory power to distinguish patients with SRNS from patients with SSNS.
+The results revealed that uNGAL measurements were significantly higher in patients with SRNS as compared to patients with SSNS.
+Moreover, it showed a high discriminatory power to distinguish patients with SRNS from patients with SSNS.
 This result is comparable to the findings of similar studies in the United States and India (23,24).

-There were fewer patients without proteinuria (nil or trace upon early morning urine dipstick) in the SRNS group (n=14) as compared to the SSNS group (n=25), which implied a potential contribution to the higher levels of uNGALin the SRNS group and warranted further subgroup analysis.
+There were fewer patients without proteinuria (nil or trace upon early morning urine dipstick) in the SRNS group (n=14) as compared to the SSNS group (n=25) which implied a potential contribution to the higher levels of uNGALin the SRNS group and warranted further subgroup analysis.
 This subgroup analysis highlighted the lack of statistically significant differences in the levels of uNGAL among SSNS patients with proteinuria and those without proteinuria.
 Thus, the higher concentrations of uNGAL in the SRNS group are not fully attributed to the proteinuria status of the patients.

-A "forest fire" theory has been suggested to explain the elevated levels of uNGAL with kidney injury, where the rise in uNGAL was interpreted as a consequence of ongoing damage that triggers the surrounding "inflamed" cells to produce NGAL(29) continuously.
-Increased concentrations of uNGAL were a powerful predicting factor of disease progression and were significantly associated with histological findings of nephron fibrosis and atrophy in CKD patients (30).
-A possible interpretation of the higher uNGAL concentrations in the SRNS group is that children with SRNS who are at a higher risk of disease progression have an ongoing and more extensive underlying injury than children with SSNS, which is non-progressive.
+A "forest fire" theory has been suggested to explain the elevated levels of uNGAL with kidney injury where the rise in uNGAL was interpreted as a consequence of ongoing damage that triggers the surrounding "inflamed" cells to continuously produce NGAL(29).Increased concentrations of uNGALwere found to be a powerful predicting factor of disease progression and were significantly associated with histological findings of nephron fibrosis and atrophy in CKD patients (30).A possible interpretation of the higher uNGAL concentrations in the SRNS group is that children with SRNS who are at a higher risk of disease progression have an ongoing and more extensive underlying injury than children with SSNS, which is non-progressive.

-Furthermore, this study found a negative correlation between the uNGAL measurements and renal function, as evidenced by the increased levels of uNGAL associated with decreasing eGFR values reported by another study(31).
+Furthermore, this study found a negative correlation between the uNGAL measurements and renal function as evidenced by the increased levels of uNGAL that are associated with decreasing eGFR values, which was reported by another study(31).